Game-theoretic statistics and safe anytime-valid inference: Nonparametric Examples

 is a test supermartingale for $\cG^\mu$.
 Setting $Y_t := \sum_{i \leq t}X_i$, and choosing a centered Gaussian with variance $\rho^2$ as a mixing distribution $F$, they define

-Since the supermartingale property is closed under averaging, $M^\mu_t$ is also a test supermartingale for $\cG^\mu$.
-It grows exponentially fast under any $P\in \cP^\theta$ for any $\theta\neq \mu$, and it grows faster for $\theta$ far from $\mu$; thus, the evidence automatically adapts to the difficulty of the testing problem.
+which is also a test supermartingale for $\cG^\mu$.
+It grows exponentially fast under any $P\in \cG^\theta$ for any $\theta\neq \mu$, and it grows faster for $\theta$ farther from $\mu$; thus, the evidence automatically adapts to the difficulty of the testing problem.
 This type of adaptivity is a commonly observed benefit of the method of mixtures, if appropriately employed.

 Using the inversion~\eqref{eq:general-CS-by-inversion-2}, we find that

 is a CS for $\mu$.
 If $\mu_i$ differs for each $i$, an identical argument shows that~\eqref{eq:dr} is a CS for the running mean $\sum_{i=1}^t \mu_i/t$.
 The general scaling of $\sigma t^{-1/2} \sqrt{\log t + \log\alpha^{-1}}$ is expected when using mixture distributions that are continuous around the origin \citep[Prop.
 2]{howard2021time}.
 The $\sqrt{\log t}$ can be changed to $\sqrt{\log\log t}$ at the expense of other constants using mixture distributions that are unbounded at the origin; see \citet[Eq.~(1)]{howard2021time}.